Newsletter 05/2018 - Statistics in Decision Making, Article 5

 Does your company compete in a people-intensive business and is looking to hire, retain and promote the best people in the industry?

 If so, Analytics is probably the answer for your company to be the best at it.

 Good decisions usually unite data and analysis to back them up.

-Competitors using analytics select one or more distinctive capability to base their strategies on and apply comprehensive data, statistical and quantitative analysis, and fact-based decision making to support the capabilities they have selected.
+Competitors using analytics select one or more distinctive capabilities to base their strategies on and apply comprehensive data, statistical and quantitative analysis, and fact-based decision-making to support the capabilities they have selected.